History of Phonetic Picture-Writing

 History (antique)

 During the antiquity, phonetic picture-writing was kept secret in mystical circles (as described in the main article).
-Today, two facts prove that it was known:
+Today, three facts prove that then it was known:

 Encoded pictures are found in the texts of the Greek writer Homer,